spatie/laravel-multitenancy/docs/using-tasks-to-prepare-the-environment/switching-databases.md

 weight: 3
 ---

 The `Spatie\Multitenancy\Tasks\SwitchDatabaseTask` can switch the configured database name of the `tenant` database connection.
-The database name used will be the in the `database` attribute of the `Tenant` model.
+The database name used will be in the `database` attribute of the `Tenant` model.

 To use this task, you should add it to the `switch_tenant_tasks` key in the `multitenancy` config file.